Main Menu

 Mixing Segments and Averaging Away Real Differences

-Using a single elasticity estimate for diverse segments creates false precision.
-Always estimate at the segment level, even with wide confidence intervals.
-Wide intervals indicate a need for more data, not averaging.
+A single elasticity estimate across diverse segments is worse than no estimate, as it creates false precision.
+Always estimate at the segment level, even if confidence intervals are wide.
+Wide intervals indicate a need for more data, not for averaging.

 Ignoring Competitive Response and Reference Price Effects

-Price changes occur within a competitive context.
-Competitors may match, undercut, or ignore your actions.
-Reference price effects can shift customer benchmarks, affecting future pricing.
-Scenario planning should consider at least three possible competitive responses.
+Your price change does not occur in isolation.
+Competitors may match, undercut, or ignore your move.
+Reference price effects mean a price increase can shift customers’ internal benchmarks, making future increases more difficult or easier.
+Scenario planning should include at least three competitive response states: match, undercut by 50%, and no response.

 Over-Discounting and Training Customers to Wait

-Research shows 48% of consumers would stop buying a brand if deal-based pricing ended.
+Research shows that 48% of consumers would stop buying a brand entirely if it eliminated deal-based pricing, an all-time high.
 Chronic discounting creates dependency.
-Sensitivity-informed pricing replaces blanket discounts with targeted, value-based adjustments that protect margins.
+Sensitivity-informed pricing replaces blanket discounts with targeted, value-justified price adjustments that preserve margin integrity.

 Implementation Roadmap (30–90 Days)